 HARVARD BUSINESS REVIEW

 The labor market in the U.S. is extremely tight right now.
 According to the U.S. Department of Labor, unemployment is the lowest it has been in 50 years at 3.5 percent and is back to pre-pandemic levels.
 Despite heightened concerns about inflation and possible economic contraction, employment is a bright spot right now.
 But such low unemployment does present challenges.

 Finding people to fill critical roles in such a tight labor market can be costly and time-consuming.
 There are advertising fees from recruiting agencies, recruiting sites, magazines, social media sites, and newspapers.
 It is also a much longer process.
 You have to comb through resumes and screen and interview candidates.
 According to Workable, the average job in the U.S. can take up to a month to fill.

 Additionally, it’s less expensive to promote and train your employees than it is to hire an outside employee.
-According to The Institute for Research on Labor and Employment at the University of California, Berkeley, the average cost to replace an employee–no matter the category of worker–is around $4,000.
+According to The Institute for Research on Labor and Employment at the University of California, Berkeley, the average cost to replace an employee–no matter the worker category–is around $4,000.

 A study in The Wall Street Journal by Matthew Bidwell also found that external hires typically made 18% more than internal hires in the same jobs.
 Bidwell also discovered that when the team had to bring a new hire up to speed, the overall performance of the whole unit declined.

 Integrating new people into your processes can also decrease productivity and reduce capacity and other critial performance metrics.
-There is a time period where the new hire is still learning their role, and they don’t get as much done.
+There is a period when the new hire is still learning their role, and they don’t get as much done.
 They are still figuring out their responsibilities, establishing relationships, and navigating new workflows.
-It can take up to eight months for a new employee to get up to speed and be productive.
+Ultimately, it can take up to eight months for a new employee to get up to speed and be productive.

 There is also a higher risk of early turnover with new hires.
-If weeks of time are invested into the onboarding of the new employee only to have them quit three or even six months later, all of those resources have essentially been wasted.
-It’s easy to see how this can be financially devastating if this happens multiple times a year.
+If weeks are invested into onboarding the new employee only to have them quit three or even six months later, all of those resources have essentially been wasted.
+So again, it’s easy to see how this can be financially devastating if this happens multiple times a year.

 87 percent felt anxious, uncertain, or frustrated about their role.

-Front-line leader positions are typically first-level manager jobs, making them ideal promotions for current employees that haven’t been in leadership roles before.
-There are many advantages to hiring internal front-line leaders, but one of the best reasons is how rewarding it can be for the staff.
+Frontline leadership positions are typically first-level manager jobs, making them ideal promotions for current employees that haven’t been in leadership roles before.
+There are many advantages to hiring internal frontline leaders, but one of the best reasons is how rewarding it can be for the staff.